AdaCore/gnatstudio/docs/users_guide/extending.rst

     :command:`-gnatwa.b`.

-  * If you specify the :file:`alias`, GPS views the :file:`switch` attribute as a shorter way of writting the switch.
+  * If you specify the :file:`alias`, GPS views the :file:`switch` attribute as a shorter way of writing the switch.
 For example, if :file:`switch` is :command:`-gnatyy` and :file:`alias` is ":command:`-gnaty3abcefhiklmnprst`, then if the user types :command:`-gnatyy`, it means the whole set of options.